Five Easy Solar Panel Maintenance Tips

 4. Visually Inspect the Hardware

 Performing an occasional visual maintenance check on the nuts, bolts, and mounting racks holding your solar array in place will keep you informed about how everything is holding up to time and weather.
 You shouldn’t find any problems.
-But if you do, the systems we install come with a 25-year warranty.
+If you do, the systems we install come with a 25-year warranty.

-Here are a few things to look for when inspecting your panels:
+Here are a Few Things to Look for when Inspecting Your Panels:

 Rusted Mounting Bolts

 It’s not that a little rust will make bolts come apart.
 A little rust is fine.
 But if it looks like bolts have come loose or are rusting to the point that they could become unserviceable in the future, it might be a good idea to just replace them.

 Solar Panel Defects